Greenland, Baffin & Northwest Passage In-Depth

 Day 16: Disembarkation in Resolute, Canada

-Day 17: Depart Ottawa
+Day 17: Depart Calgary

 NOTE: This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.